erlingrj/auction-accelerator/notes.md

 ## Log

+### Feb 23:
+- All parts are connected.
+We need to test everything
+- TestDataDistributor: Done

+#### Milica meeting
+- Formalize performance mathematically: Depends on
+1. nPEs
+2. problem-size
+3. bitwidth
+4. memory width
+- Work towards getting a minmal version up and running on the bloody ZYnq.

 ### Feb 9: More dataflow
 - meeting with milica
 -> Do software simulations to see how a "fuzzy" approach would do